Suor/django-cacheops/README.rst

 which cache better.
 4 is a deliberate choice, making it "right" will flush cache too much when update conditions are orthogonal to most queries conditions.
 6 can be cached as ``SomeModel.objects.all()`` but ``@cached_as()`` someway covers that and is more flexible.
-8 is postponed until it will gain more interest or a champion willing to implement it emerge.
+8 and 9 are postponed until they will gain more interest or a champion willing to implement any one of them emerge.

 Performance tips